gavinpaul-6/SOC-Lab/README.md

-# SOC Lab
-Cybersecurity Detection &amp; Monitoring Lab
+# Setting up my Cybersecurity Detection &amp; Monitoring Lab

 When I was pursuing a career in IT back in 2022 I realized that the best way to learn is to lab.